victorm-lc/distributed-traces-example/multiagent_tracing/README.md

 3. **Connection errors**:
    - Ensure all services are running (supervisor on 8123, research on 2025, writing on 2024)
    - Check that `langgraph dev` started successfully

+## 🚧 Known Limitations

+1. **Replica functionality in distributed tracing**:
+   - When using `tracing_context(parent=headers)`, the SDK currently only sends traces to the parent's project
+   - The `replicas` parameter doesn't work as expected in distributed tracing scenarios
+   - This is a known SDK limitation as of version 0.4.4